-Yes, if you want to make your existing project serve Atomic Data, you can keep your existing SQL database, see the upgrade guide.
+If you want to make your existing SQL project serve Atomic Data, you can keep your existing SQL database, see the upgrade guide.
 It basically boils down to mapping the rows (properties) in your SQL tables to Atomic Data Properties.

-When you want to import arbitrary Atomic Data, it might be easier to use
+When you want to import arbitrary Atomic Data, though, it might be easier to use

 If you want to store arbitrary Atomic Data in a SQL database, you might be best off by creating a